crystal-lang/crystal-book/docs/syntax_and_semantics/generics.md

 We may define a Generic class with a variable number of arguments using the [splat operator](./operators.md#splats).

-Let's see an example where we define a Generic class called `Foo` and then we will use it with two type parameters `Int32` and `String`:
+Let's see an example where we define a Generic class called `Foo` and then we will use it with different number of type variables:

 ```crystal-play
 class Foo(*T)